ELEPHANTS AND ANTS

 Light Control: Ekin Bora Boran

-Effect Controller: Harun Özkan
+Effect Control: Harun Özkan

 As a Wall Street story, the story has something to say about today's capitalist world.